inkandfeet/inkshop/README.md

 Sell and unlock access to products you're hosting in other places, all from a single domain.

-Authenticated, encrypted storage for users to save data using your products, automatically included.
+One-click enable of authenticated, encrypted storage for users to save data using your products, automatically included.  (via [inkDB](https://github.com/inkandfeet/inkdb))

 Turn-key integration with Stripe.